 When you create Joystick objects using Joystick(id), you pass an integer that must be lower than this count.

 Create a new joystick to access a physical device.
-The id argument must be a value from 0 to pygame.joystick.get_count()-1.
+The id argument must be a value from 0 to pygame.joystick.get_count() - 1.

 It is safe to call this more than once.

-check if the Joystick is initialized
+Return True if the Joystick object is currently initialised.

 Returns the system name for this joystick device.
 It is unknown what name the system will give to the Joystick, but it should be a unique name that identifies the device.
 This method can safely be called while the Joystick is not initialized.